Carrie Soto is Back Book Review: A Novel by Taylor Jenkins Reid

 Taylor’s books are very popular and I have picked up a few of them from the Book of the Month club.
 In 2021 her book Daisy Jones and the Six was a finalist for the Book of the Year award by Book of the Month. (if you aren’t already a member, you can find out more about joining here).

 Her latest novel is about a former champion in women’s tennis who sets out to have an epic final season.
-I wasn’t sure how that was going to go, but you’re about to find out!
+And that’s the book I’m going to be discussing in today’s Carrie Soto is Back book review.

 Do you Need to Understand Tennis to read Carrie Soto is Back?